-Frontiers in Psychology suggest that some large parrot species perceive rhythmic structures.
-Parrots are essentially making their own music.
+Frontiers in Psychology suggest that some large parrot species perceive rhythmic structures, so they’re making their music.

-Some parrots also enjoy the vibrations that are caused by their beaks hitting their cage.
-This is a new feeling that they are attempting to understand.
+Some parrots also enjoy the vibrations caused by their beaks hitting their cage, which is a new feeling they’re attempting to understand.

 Why Does My Parrot Tap Its Beak on Me?

 Parrots only get close to humans if they trust or fear them.
 It’s easy to tell the difference between the two by observing your parrot’s body language and demeanor.

 If your parrot taps its beak on you, it’s for these reasons: